Bill Rauch: Ronald O. Perelman Performing Arts Center

-In February 2018, Rauch was named the inaugural artistic director of the Ronald O. Perelman Performing Arts Center (PACNYC), a new, flexible midsize performance space at The World Trade Center that will produce theater, dance, music, and chamber opera.
-The PACNYC opened in September 2023.
-Rauch's first show, co-directed with Zhalion Levingston, was Cats: The Jellicle Ball, which premiered in June 2024.
+In February 2018, Rauch was named the inaugural artistic director of the Ronald O. Perelman Performing Arts Center, a flexible midsize performance space at The World Trade Center that produces theater, dance, music, and chamber opera.
+The center opened in September 2023.
+Rauch's first show, co-directed with Zhailon Levingston, was Cats: The Jellicle Ball, which premiered in June 2024.

-Service to the Arts
+Service to the arts

 Rauch has served as an adviser, keynote speaker, commencement speaker, and advocate for the arts.

 In 1999, Rauch testified to the U.S. Congress on behalf of the National Endowment for the Arts.
 He said of Cornerstone, "'By bringing together people face to face to create community-based theater, we build bridges across differences of racial, economic and religious backgrounds.'"

 In 2019, he delivered the keynote address at the Association for Theatre in Higher Education conference.
 It was later published in the journal, Theatre Topics.